Blog

 What To Do If They Eat Something Toxic

 The required treatment or preventative measures will depend on what and when they ate a potentially toxic food.
-If you notice that they have eaten something they shouldn’t, or if they seem unwell, contact your vet for further instructions.
 If they have eaten it recently, they may be given medication to induce vomiting.

 Be Prepared